tytydraco/yessleep/out/Glass.md

 I shuffled like mad closer to the crack.
 It was big, because the window I was edging along was massive, but I didn’t know at first if I could fit into it.

-That would only be a temporary escape, if it *was* big enough, but anything seemed better than letting myself be eaten by that frog-thing.
+That would only be a temporary escape, if it *was* big enough, but anything seemed better than letting myself be eaten by that frog creature.

 I tried first an arm.
 Success.
 Then my shoulder, success, but my torso got stuck in the crack.